In online business, email signatures are like your business card. And I bet you’ve seen some terrible ones. Yep, me too!

 However, I want to visually separate my email signature from the body of my emails, so I’m going to add a horizontal line above it.

 4. Add a border to the top of your table

 Now that we’ve got it looking lovely, we’re going to copy our signature from our Google Doc and paste it into Gmail.
-The Gmail signature editor doesn’t allow us to create tables or do all of this formatting, but it’ll allow it when pasted in from a Google Doc.
+The Gmail signature editor doesn’t allow us to create tables or do all of this formatting, but it will allow us to paste it in.

-Select All and copy the whole page.
 Your highlight should look like the image below.
 If you don’t see those two skinny little blips of highlighted space above and below, you don’t have the entire table highlighted.
-If you see more highlighting than this above or below your signature, you probably have some stray returns that you should delete.
+If you see more highlighting than this above or below your signature, you probably have some stray returns in your document that you should delete.
 Once you’ve got it highlighted, copy it.

-And here’s what it looks like on my iPhone.
+This is how my signature appears on a computer vs. smartphone.
 You can see why simplicity is important for the mobile version.